baymac/baymac.github.io/_posts/2019-06-01-the-dawn-of-gsoc-coding-period.md

 2. `Core Java for Impatient` by Cay S. Horstmann
 3. `Effective Java` by Joshua Bloch

-A friend knew I would need these books for GSoC so he gifted this to me.
+A friend knew I would need these books for GSoC so he gifted it to me.
 A shout out to my friend [Shibasis Pattnaik](https://github.com/shibasis0801/).

 ## Project Tools